elzacontiero/tasklist/README.md

-# TaskList
+# TaskList/Notes

 **/!\ Work-in-progress**

-This is a simple tasklist to exercise with python and Flask.
+This is a simple tasklist, or notes, to exercise with python and Flask.

 * Flask: https://flask.palletsprojects.com